GAMS-dev/gamspy/docs/user/container.rst

 Execution Types
 ===============

-``GAMSPy`` supports two form of execution through ``Container``.
+GAMSPy supports two execution modes through the ``Container``.

 Normal Execution
 ----------------
-By default, this execution type is enabled.
-In normal execution, every record assignment or record reading attempt causes ``GAMSPy`` to execute the generated code and save the results.
-This type of execution is better for debugging even though it is slower compared to delayed execution.
+By default, normal execution is enabled.
+In this mode, each assignment or record reading attempt triggers the execution of generated code, and the results are saved.
+This mode is suitable for debugging, although it may be slower than delayed execution.

 .. code-block:: python